 “McCrossan Boys Ranch in Sioux Falls is a private non-profit organization that reaches out to troubled boys between the ages of 9 to 20 who have experienced conflict in their lives.
 By working on values, goals, education and life skills we prepare our boys to live a balanced life outside the Ranch.”

 Mentor and Special Education Teacher Kari Piekarski realized that MBR served a high rate of Native American students.
 She also realized that most of the her students couldn’t and didn’t relate to anyone around the campus simply because they did not look the same, act the same, talk the same, or weren’t from the same culture or environments, which had a negative effect trying to connection with one another.

-At Kari’s invitation, Native Hope Ambassadors, Kansas and Kyal Middletent, went to the McCrossan Boys Ranch and spent time with the boys on August 17th.
+At Kari’s invitation, Native Hope Ambassadors, Kansas and Kyal, went to the McCrossan Boys Ranch and spent time with the boys on August 17th.